cnr-isti-vclab/vclib/README.md

 [![BuildAndRunTests](https://github.com/cnr-isti-vclab/vclib/actions/workflows/BuildAndRunTests.yml/badge.svg)](https://github.com/cnr-isti-vclab/vclib/actions/workflows/BuildAndRunTests.yml)

-The Visual Computing Library is a C++20 modern, multiplatform Mesh and Geometry Processing library.
+The Visual Computing Library is a C++20 modern, multi-platform Mesh and Geometry Processing library.

 The library is divided in several modules, each one with a specific purpose:
   - **Core**: contains the basic core library, that is templated header only and contains the basic data structures and algorithms; all the other modules depend on this one.
   - **Render**: contains the rendering library, that allows to render meshes using different rendering engines and different window managers and GUI libraries.

 All the modules can be found in the [vclib](vclib) directory, and can be built separately.

+By default, the library is built with the `Core` module only, but you can enable the other modules by setting the `VCLIB_BUILD_MODULE_<module>` CMake variable to `ON`.

 ## Disclaimer